vitaly-t/pg-promise/README.md

 Transaction Mode is set via property `txMode` on the transaction function.

 This is the most efficient and best-performing way of configuring transactions.
-In combination with *Transaction Snapshots* you can make the most out of transaction in terms of performance and concurrency.
+In combination with *Transaction Snapshots* you can make the most out of transactions in terms of performance and concurrency.

 # Advanced